The Man-made Disaster in Sri Lanka Could Have Been Avoided

 Yet this is what many ideologues insist that they want.
 Vandana Shiva, an influential Indian activist, has praised Sri Lanka for its ruinous farming policies: “Let us all join hands with Sri Lanka,” she tweeted on June 11, 2021.

 Wickremesinghe can start by looking to a positive example in our region: Bangladesh has taken advantage of the latest technology to improve a staple crop.
-Its adoption of Bt brinjal (eggplant) has boosted production and reduced the use of pesticides, in a victory for agricultural and environmental sustainability.
+Its adoption of Bt brinjal (aubergine) a boosted production and reduced the use of pesticides, in a victory for agricultural and environmental durabilité.

 This shows what can happen when leaders see technology as a solution rather than a problem.
 When farmers enjoy access to technology, they can improve their own operations as well as pass on the benefits to consumers and others.
-This was the great lesson of Norman Borlaug and the Green Revolution—and it’s the lesson of our times as well, as responsible scientists unleash the potential of biotechnology, gene-editing, crop protection and more.
+This was the great lesson of Norman Borlaug et le La Revolution verte—and it’s the lesson of our times as well, as responsible scientists unleash the potential of biotechnology, modification des gènes, crop protection and more.

 Activists like Shiva never seem to pay a price for promoting their harmful ideas.
 She remains unrepentant over the wreckage of Sri Lanka.
 While Dr. Borlaug saved over a billion lives, Vandana Shiva has been ruining billions through her fictitious allegations against conventional farm practices and casting baseless fears in the minds of the people.